eulloa10/eulloa10/README.md

-I'm Ed, a former accountant turned full stack software engineer.
-I specialize in building sleek and performant full stack apps using JavaScript and Python, and am always keen to learn new languages and technologies.
-Outside of coding, I'm constantly brainstorming ways to automate redundant tasks in my life, experimenting with new food and cocktail recipes, watching sports, or playing tennis.
+I'm Ed, a full stack software engineer with a unique background in economics and accounting.
+I focus on building dynamic and efficient web apps that provide real value to end-users.
+While my expertise lies in developing apps using JavaScript and Python, I'm always eager to learn new languages and technologies to expand my skill set.

+If you're looking for a full stack software engineer who can bring a diverse range of skills and experiences to your projects, I'm here to help.

 - 👨‍💻 Currently working on [Haus](https://house-me.onrender.com/)
 - 🌱 Expanding my knowledge with Modern React with Redux by Stephen Grider.